Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 >
 > ***WARNING:*** The **samba** option should not be used on a volume that was previously set to **sys**.
 This may lead to data loss (client copy between shares to convert).

+multi protocol = *BOOLEAN* (default: *no*) **(G)**/**(V)**

+> Declare that processes other than Netatalk modify the volume: another file sharing protocol (Samba/SMB, NFS) or local access on the server (scripts, cron jobs, shell users).
+>
+> Enabling it changes the server defaults to the values safe concurrent access requires: **strict locking** defaults to *yes*, **dircache validation freq** defaults to *1*, the volume is excluded from the resource-fork data cache, and on Solaris **solaris share reservations** stays enforced.
+Explicit settings always win; every explicit setting that weakens coherency logs a verbose warning describing the risk.
+>
+> Pairing with **ea = samba** is recommended so the other accessors can read the volume's Extended Attributes; a warning is logged when a multi protocol volume uses a different ea format.
+>
+> **strict locking** and **dircache validation freq** are server-wide settings, so one multi protocol volume applies them to every volume: declaring it makes the whole server stricter, and a volume that sets **multi protocol = no** still gets them (only its exclusion from the resource fork cache is per-volume).
+Volumes are loaded with the configuration present at startup; changing this option takes effect for sessions that connect afterwards.
+>
+> When disabled (the default), Netatalk assumes it is the only process writing its volumes and serves them cache-backed for maximum performance.

 mac charset = *charset* **(V)**